TomBombadilV/scheduler/README.md

 # Scheduler

-This is a Django application designed to automate the scheduling process for particular retail shifts.
+This is a Django application designed to automate the scheduling process for retail shifts with particular rules and constraints.

 ### Constraints
 Almost all of the relevant logic is located in [schedulerLogic.py](https://github.com/TomBombadilV/scheduler/blob/master/scheduler/schedulerLogic.py).